 3. Disruption May Indicate Success

-Building a UX-first, seamless technology is one thing, but how exactly will the “success” of FMS technology be measured?
+Building a UX-first, seamless technology is one thing, but how exactly will the “success” of FMS solutions technology be measured?
 It remains to be seen, but there are some ideas.

 Some consider disruption to be an indicator of success.
-The FMS conversation has changed, as have the priorities, but when will such new philosophy be considered as the standard?
+The FMS solutions conversation has changed, as have the priorities, but when will such new philosophy be considered as the standard?

 Additionally, business leaders remain uncertain on how or where to turn to find these technologies.
 Will it be in a corporate incubator?
 Or, like many successful start-up companies and application designers, will it be created in a garage Additionally, those facing a buying decision, who “survived” the early VMS years, will have cause for concern with history repeating itself; many of these technologies may end up placed on a “shelf,” or defunct/left-for-dead, only visible in the rearview mirror.

-Many innovators in the FMS space seek to be the “Uber of” contingent workforce management—some claim that they have already achieved that status, but none have achieved adoption across a broad spectrum of skill sets or labor categories.
+Many innovators in the FMS solutions space seek to be the “Uber of” contingent workforce management—some claim that they have already achieved that status, but none have achieved adoption across a broad spectrum of skill sets or labor categories.
 The industry as a whole has yet to anoint a champion.

 John Piazza, SVP Solutions Delivery, oversees the design and delivery of MBO’s enterprise client and partner programs, deploying MBO’s comprehensive suite of independent workforce solutions to our enterprise clients as well as building programs that integrate our products with the leading contingent workforce management and procurement solutions providers.